 - Explain what information will be collected about the customer/consumer

 - Disclose where that information will be shared

 - Detail how that information will be used

 - Describe how that information will be protected from data breaches and other malicious threats

 This notice must also lay out a consumer’s right to opt-out of the information shared with unaffiliated parties.
 This is required to remain in compliance with the provisions of the Fair Credit Reporting Act.

 Any unaffiliated parties that receive nonpublic information must be held to the consumer’s acceptance terms as dictated by the original relationship agreement.

-Data Privacy Management (DPM) tools can help make following this rule easier by quickly discovering and classifying sensitive data like NPI.
+Data discovery and persistent Data Classification and tool capabilities can help make following this rule easier by quickly discovering and classifying sensitive data like NPI.
 Since DPM tools leverage advanced algorithms and machine learning, they can discover and classify sensitive data rapidly with a higher accuracy rate than if those tasks were performed manually—since teams always need to account for potential human error with manual work.
-By providing an overview of the data landscape, a DPM could reduce an organization’s liability by avoiding miscategorized data.
+By providing an overview of the data landscape, where a data breach could occur, a DPM could reduce an organization’s liability by avoiding miscategorized data.

 Finally, Pretexting Provisions preclude the access of private information under false pretexts or pretenses.
 The GLBA explicitly forbids obtaining/attempting to obtain or attempting/causing to disclose sensitive customer information held by a financial institution by “false pretenses or deception.”